Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

-In this section we will describe the differences between SAC and iSAC, and the extensions introduced in iSAC that enable us to show closed-loop asymptotic stability.
-There are two main features introduced in iSAC; the first one is that the open-loop solution $u_i^*(t)$ is iteratively updated as the time horizon progresses.
-The second is that the cost is decreasing from time step to time step.
-These two features are illustrated in Fig.~\ref{fig:sac_vs_isac}.
+In this section we will describe the differences between SAC and iSAC, and reformulate the open-loop problem that is being solved.
+We will focus on the two key modifications introduced in iSAC, i.e., a) the iterative update of the open-loop solution $u_i^*(t)$ across time steps, and b) the application of a contractive constraint on the cost.
+These two features are illustrated in Fig.~\ref{fig:sac_vs_isac} and are discussed in more detail in the following paragraphs.
 For convenience, the corresponding SAC behavior is also shown in the same figure.